One of our most surprising discoveries about Las Vegas was the thriving local culinary scene beyond the famous Las Vegas Strip.

 Authentic Asian Restaurants in Las Vegas

 Food from Asia is one of the most vibrant and authentic food scenes to Las Vegas.
-Chinatown is at the epicenter of this booming culinary scene.
-There, you find a diverse Asian cuisine offering with some of the best Asian restaurants nationwide.
+Chinatown and the Spring Mountain Road vicinity is at the epicenter of this booming culinary scene.
+In this area, you’ll find diverse Asian cuisine including some of the best Asian restaurants nationwide.